CABLE-LSM/CABLE/documentation/docs/developer_guide/doc_guide/index.md

 All documentation is located in the [CABLE GitHub repository][cable-repo].
 Both tools use [Markdown][md-cheatsheet] and [LaTeX Mathematics][latex-maths] for formatting.
 You can find a cheatsheet for FORD [on this page][ford-cheatsheet].

-To update the documentation, you need to follow a traditional GitHub contribution process with opening an issue and a branch, working on your changes and submitting a pull request for review before publication.
+To update the documentation, you need to follow a traditional GitHub contribution process: open an issue and a new branch; work on your changes; submit a pull request for review before publication.
 The process is explained in more details [on this page][git-process].

 [ford]: https://forddocs.readthedocs.io/en/latest/index.html